rhubarbwu/SchedJulia/README.md

 ### Files

 - Schedjulia uses integer units to represent time.
 Of course, these units can be scaled to represent different timeslots of the time period.
+  - For example, the range `[0-23]` can be used to represent the 24 hours in one day.
 - Appointments to be scheduled include their unit duration and attendees, stored in `appointments.txt`.

   ```txt
   <duration>|<attendee>,<attendee>,...
   ...
   ```

+  **Note**: The duration must be included but is not yet used, and all appointments are single-unit (for now).

 - Availabilities of individual attendees are stored in `availability.txt`.